Chocolate Coconut Macaroons

 - Roll out rounded balls of the coconut mixture.

-- Melt chocolate and coconut oil in the microwave and stir until creamy.
+- Melt the chocolate and coconut oil in the microwave, stirring until smooth and creamy.

 - Dip the macaroons in the chocolate and set them on a baking sheet lined with waxed paper.